What is the difference between moving time and elapsed time?

 Things like GPS drift, GPS signal loss, or a 'jumpy' GPS track can also cause your activity to report more or less distance than you actually traveled.
 If, for example, your bad GPS data tells Strava that you traveled a longer distance than your friend in the same amount of time, you can expect different average speed calculations.

 When recording running activities, Strava uses your device's accelerometer to detect running motion.
 You can control your moving time when recording a run with the Strava mobile app by manually pausing the app whenever you want to rest.
 If you choose this option but are inconsistent, you might have an inflated moving time.

 Why does my activity's average speed on Strava differ from my GPS device?

 Strava will use the recorded GPS data when uploading rides to calculate our version of your moving time.
 During the upload process, whether you recorded with our mobile app or a third-party device, Strava relies on a speed threshold to determine whether or not you are resting.
 Your device or platform may use a different method than Strava when calculating your stats.
 For example, consider the process of determining how much resting vs. moving time is in an activity.
 What constitutes a rest?
-Is it when you're at rest for 1, 3, 10, or 20 seconds?
+Is it when you rest for 1, 3, 10, or 20 seconds?
 And what does your speed have to fall below for you to be considered at rest?
 One second might capture too many false positives, and 20 seconds may be too strict.
 One calculation isn't necessarily correct or incorrect, but we feel we use standards that most athletes would agree upon.

 Why is my max speed so high?